This documentation is out of date!

 # don't require URIs to be on the same host. default: false

-allow_host_mismatch: true
+allow_host_mismatch: false

 # allow non-SSL and localhost URIs. default: false